Home Is a kitchen covered by contents insurance?

 Is a kitchen covered by contents insurance?

 For many people, the kitchen is an important part of the home.
 The costs often fall high when you have damage to your kitchen.
 This is, of course, very annoying.
 Insuring your kitchen is therefore a good choice.
-Does your kitchen fall under your home contents insurance or do you have to take out building insurance?
+Does your kitchen now fall under your contents insurance or should you take out building insurance for it?

 What is the difference between contents insurance and home insurance?

-If you own a home for sale, it is advisable to take out both home contents and home building insurance.
+If you own a home for sale, it is advisable to take out both contents and home insurance.
 What exactly is the difference between these insurances?
-Property insurance covers items that are not fixed to the ground and nail, such as movable items.
-Property insurance covers items that are fixed to the earth and nails.
-In other words, buildings insurance is for the home itself.
-Contents insurance is for items inside the home.
+Contents insurance covers items that are not earth and nail fixed, such as things that can be moved.
+Buildings insurance covers items that are fixed to the earth and nails.
+In other words, buildings insurance is for the home itself, and contents insurance is for the items in the home.

 Rental home contents insurance